itachi612/base_of_SQL/README.md

 ## Chapter VIII

 ### Exercise 04.
-A/B-testing
+A/B testing

 - Turn-in directory: `ex04/`.
 - Files to turn in: `ex04_ab-test.ipynb`.
 - Allowed functions: `import pandas as pd`, `import sqlite3`.

-So, let's finally find out if the Newsfeed affected the students' behavior.
+So, let's finally find out if the newsfeed affected the students' behavior.
 Did they start working on the labs earlier?
-Remember, we have two tables prepared in the database: test and control.
-We are going to conduct an A/B test of sorts.
-First, we need to calculate the difference between the first commit and the deadline before and after they visited the page for the first time.
+Remember, we have two tables prepared in the database: a test group and a control group.
+We are going to conduct an A/B test.
+First, we need to calculate the difference between the first commit and the deadline, both before and after the students visited the page for the first time.
 We need to do the same for the control group.

-In other words, each user in the test group has their own timestamp for their first visit to the Newsfeed.
-We want to calculate the average delta (first commit — deadline) before and after that timestamp.
+In other words, each user in the test group has their own timestamp for their first visit to the newsfeed.
+We want to calculate the average delta (first commit minus deadline) before and after that timestamp.
 We will do the same for users in the control group.
 You might say, "But they did not visit the newsfeed at all".
 That is correct.
-Earlier, we decided to use the average timestamp of the first view from the test group for the control group users.
+Earlier, we decided to use the average timestamp of the first view from the test group for control group users.

-If the delta before the first Newsfeed visit is significantly different compared to the delta afterward in the test group and we don't see the same effect in the control group, then creating the page was a great idea.
+If the delta before the first newsfeed visit is significantly different compared to the delta afterward in the test group, but we don't see the same effect in the control group, then creating the page was a great idea.
 We can roll it out to the whole group.

 In more detail:

-1. Create a connection to the database using the `sqlite3` library.
+1. Use the `sqlite3` library to create a connection to the database.
-2. Using only one query for each group, create two dataframes: `test_results` and `control_results`, with the columns "time" and "avg_diff", and only two rows.
+2. Using one query per group, create two dataframes, `test_results` and `control_results`, with the columns "time" and "avg_diff" and two rows.
-   - "time" should have the values after and before.
+   - The "time" column should contain the values "after" and "before".
-   - "avg_diff" should contain the average delta for all users for the time period before and after their first visit to the page.
+   - The "avg_diff" should contain the average delta for all users for the time period before and after their first visit to the page.
    - Only take into account users with observations before and after.
 3. We are still not using the lab `project1`.
 4. Close the connection.
-5. Have the answer: Did the hypothesis turn out to be true, and does the page affect students' behavior?
+5. Have the answer ready: "Did the hypothesis turn out to be true, and does the page affect students' behavior?"